Alhambra Palace – Tips for Enjoying Your Visit

 The exception is the Alhambra Parador which is a hotel right inside the Alhambra in an old monastery.
 It’s worthwhile ducking in just to see the place, but most of it is off limits to non-guests.
 However, you can eat here even if you are not staying.
 There is a more upscale dining room and the informal cafeteria.
 In Spain a cafeteria is not what we think of in North America.
 There is no buffet of stale looking food that you put on a tray and cart away.
 This place is just a simple restaurant with a decent menu with both Spanish and more typical tourist choices.
 We can vouch for the croquetes – you get a dozen for 7 euros and the fried aubergine (eggplant) which looks like fries, but is far better for you and tastier too.

 After lunch you will be refreshed and not tempted to rush through the Generalife gardens.

-In the next post I promise to take you through the Alhambra Palace room by room.
+In the next post I promise to take you through the Nasrid Palace room by room.
 Won’t you join us?